ice987987/ioBroker.wiserbyfeller/README.md

 ## wiserbyfeller adapter for ioBroker

-This Adapter enables you to manage all your Wiser-by-Feller system devices.
+This Adapter enables you to manage all your Wiser-by-Feller system devices via a WebSocket connection.

 ## Installation requirements

-* Node >=12.0 is required
+* node.js >=12.0 is required
 * js-controller >=3.0 is required
 * Installed Wiser by Feller devices are required.
 More information can be found here: [Wiser by Feller](https://wiser.feller.ch/de/professionals).